Venture Kick

 Grant in 2020

-Exnaton is an IT services company that specializes in providing a software-as-a-service (SaaS) platform focused on smart energy solutions.
-The company's offerings include a billing platform designed for renewable energy power trading, facilitating effective energy data management.
-This platform enables energy suppliers to leverage digital opportunities in local energy markets, promoting energy independence while optimizing time and cost efficiencies.
-Additionally, Exnaton's solutions support grid operators in developing effective models for integrating renewable energy sources, thereby enhancing the overall utility of energy management systems.
+Exnaton is an IT services company that specializes in developing a software-as-a-service (SaaS) platform focused on smart energy solutions, including electric vehicle (EV) smart charging and facilitating the energy transition.
+The company's platform is designed for renewable energy power trading, providing tools for energy data management that enable energy suppliers to capitalize on digital business opportunities in local energy markets.
+By enhancing energy independence and optimizing operations, Exnaton allows grid operators to implement effective models for integrating renewable energy sources into their systems, ultimately saving time and reducing costs for energy utilities.

 Bloom Biorenewables